Pavanpm199/ADLD_01fe20bec199/course_project/README.md

 ### <h3> **Problem Statement: Single Bit Error Correction and Detection using Hamming Code**

 <br/>
-Hamming Code: Hamming code is a linear error-correcting code named after its inventor, Richard Hamming.
-Hamming codes can detect up to two simultaneous bit errors, and correct single bit error.
+Hamming Code: Hamming code is an error-detection method that can detect some errors, but it is only capable of single error correction .
+This error detection method is suitable for use in situations where there is few randomized mistake.
+Method Hamming
+Code inserts (n + 1) check bits into 2n data bits.
+This method uses XOR (Exclusive - OR) in the error detection process

 ## Architecture
 ![architecture](https://github.com/Pavanpm199/ADLD_01fe20bec199/assets/84024750/4a53bb7c-d7be-47f5-a41d-eb820692399b)